zakuArbor/zakuarbor.github.io/_posts/micro/2025/nov/2025-11-21-firefox-video-decode.md

-HEVC is a patented code which based on [Wikipedia](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding#Patent_license_terms) which only waives royalties on software-only implementations (and cannot be bundled with hardware).
+HEVC is a patented code which based on [Wikipedia](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding#Patent_license_terms) only waives royalties on software-only implementations (and cannot be bundled with hardware).

 ![developer console indicates decoder issue]({{ site.baseurl }}/assets/micro/misc/firefox-codec-2.png)